falcosecurity/falco/brand/README.md

 #### Falco

-The name of the project, and also the name of [the main engine](https://github.com/falcosecurity/falco) that the rest of the project is built on.
+The name of the project and also the name of [the main engine](https://github.com/falcosecurity/falco) that the rest of the project is built on.

-#### Sysdig, Inc

-The name of the company that originally created The Falco Project, and later donated to the CNCF.

-#### sysdig

-A [CLI tool](https://github.com/draios/sysdig) used to evaluate kernel system events at runtime.